NoroffFEU/development-platforms/case-study-azure-devops.md

 #### Azure DevOps Wiki

 Each project in Azure DevOps supports its own wiki, which enables you to conveniently write pages that help your team members and other users understand, use, and contribute to your project.
-The wiki pages you create can be edited in you preferred IDE.
-YOu only need to clone the Wiki in to your IDE and you can work on it there.
-Its powered by a git repository.
+The wiki pages you create can be edited in your preferred IDE.
+YOu only need to clone the Wiki into your IDE and you can work on it there.
+It's powered by a git repository.

 Normally the developer will have a Markdown file to store documentation, alongside the source code in a folder or just directly in the area you are working on.
-By using the Wiki feature you are abel to store your documentation, and its easy to add to your existing project.
+By using the Wiki feature you are able to store your documentation, and it's easy to add to your existing project.
 Wiki scan your files and make each markdown file into a wiki note.

 Here is a <a href="https://www.youtube.com/embed/Mmyw8rLs11c">Youtube video</a> showcasing the power of Azure DevOps Wiki features.